-- 10. The _______ coaches, administrators, and medical support staff make every reasonable effort to insure the physical safety of our athletes; however, parents and students must recognize that an element of risk is inherent in sports competition and that the possibility of injury, even disabling injury, or death, cannot be entirely eliminated from the program.
+10. The Ann Arbor Public School coaches, administrators, and medical support staff make every reasonable effort to insure the physical safety of our athletes; however, parents and students must recognize that an element of risk is inherent in sports competition and that the possibility of injury, even disabling injury, or death, cannot be entirely eliminated from the program.

 Free tutoring is available to all students at Pioneer and each coach should mention this to all his/her athletes.
 Students from any grade may attend and all school subjects are covered.
 Please stop by the Athletic Department for names and phone numbers of tutors available and also for more general information about the tutoring services provided.